nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 When the :ref:`lte_lc_readme` library is not used, the modem starts in LTE-M mode.
 You can change the system mode and the LTE system mode preference using the ``AT%XSYSTEMMODE`` AT command.

-For more detailed information, see the `system mode section in the AT Commands reference document`_.
+For more detailed information, see the `system mode section in the nRF9160 AT Commands Reference Guide`_ or the `system mode section in the nRF91x1 AT Commands Reference Guide`_, depending on the SiP you are using.

 Modem library
 *************